rdeneau/gitbook-fsharp-training/functions/7-quiz.md

 ---
-description: 6 questions to test your memory
+description: 7 questions to apply what we've seen regarding functions
 ---

 # 🍔 Quiz